Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 Stir in pumpkin puree.

-Cool completely, then add fish oil and supplements per serving.
+Cool completely.
+Add fish oil and supplements per serving.

 Recipe 9: White Fish and Cauliflower Sensitive Stomach Wet Food